 Program Focus: Digital finance, financial management, information technology and financial mathematics in conjunction with entrepreneurial thinking and acting.

-The general goal of the FIM program is to deepen and specialize competitive specialists in the field of finance and information management to be able to carry out finance and information management activities independently in various sectors (public, private, and non-governmental), on top managerial positions on international and national levels.
+The general goal of the FIM program is to educate competitive specialists in the field of finance and information management and enable them to carry out finance and information management activities independently in various sectors (public, private, and non-governmental), on top managerial positions on international and national levels.
 The program goals are as following:

-G1 To transfer comprehensive interdisciplinary knowledge in the areas of finance, financial economics, financial mathematics, and information management; knowledge and skills on financial topics related to data and data processing, data analysis and preparation with the help of information systems and mastery by means of empirical-analytical working methods.
+G1 To provide comprehensive interdisciplinary knowledge in the areas of finance, financial economics, financial mathematics, and information management; to provide knowledge and skills on financial topics related to big data and data processing, data analysis and preparation with the help of information systems; to master empirical analytical work methods.

 1. Quantitative Finance (QM),

 3. Business and Information Systems Engineering (BISE)

 Positions where FIM Program graduates with this specific requirement profile are needed can be found in:

 * Start-ups, especially in the so-called FinTech sector and Insure-Tech companies

 * Investment Companies